phijack/homepage/content/authors/admin/_index.md

 - Visitors
 ---

-Hongao is a project officer in Nanyang Technological University, which is a position similar to the research assistant in US.
+Hongao is a project officer at Nanyang Technological University, which is a position similar to the research assistant in US.
 It is my honor to be supervised by Prof. Xiaohui Bei at NTU, Singapore.
 Before that, I was an undergraduate at Shanghai Jiao Tong University and did several research projects with Prof. Gravin and Prof. Lu from Shanghai University of Finance and Economics.

+I will be a Ph.D. student at Purdue University this fall and will be supervised by Prof. Alex Psomas.

 My research interests include Algorithmic Mechanism Design, Fair Division and Online Algorithm.
 I also have broad interests in Theoretical Computer Science.